tquanghuy/GCP-ACE/4-Compute-Engine.md

   - Cannot be moved between zones or regions

 ## Images
-- **Definition**: Pre-configured virtual disk templates for VM creation.
+- **Definition**: Pre-configured virtual disk templates used to create new VM instances quickly and consistently.
-- **Types**: Public, Custom, Premium.
-- **Zone/Region Scope**: Images are **global resources** - can be used to create VMs in any zone/region.
+- **Scope**: Images are **global resources**—usable to create VMs in any zone or region.
+- **Key Exam Points**:
+  - **Image Families**: Group related images; always points to the latest non-deprecated image in the family.
+Use `--image-family` for automated deployments.
+  - **Image Sharing**: Custom images can be shared across projects using IAM permissions.
+  - **Image Creation**: Can be created from a disk, snapshot, or another image.
+Stop the VM before creating an image for consistency.
+  - **Image Import/Export**: Import images from on-premises or other clouds; export images for backup or migration.
+  - **Security**: Images can be encrypted with customer-managed keys (CMEK).
+  - **Best Practices**:
+    - Regularly update and patch custom images.
-- **Best Practices**: Update custom images regularly; use public images for general workloads.
+    - Use public images for standard workloads unless customization is required.
+    - Use image families for automation and consistency.
+    - Clean up unused custom images to reduce storage costs.
+- **Exam Tips**:
+  - Images are not tied to a zone or region.
+  - Use images for rapid, consistent VM deployment.
+  - Use custom images to standardize environments or pre-install software.
+  - Use IAM to control who can use or modify images.

 ## Snapshots
-- **Definition**: Point-in-time backups of persistent disks.
+- **Definition**: Point-in-time, incremental backups of persistent disks (not local SSDs).
 - **Key Exam Points**:
-  - Stored in Cloud Storage (behind the scenes)
+  - **Global resource**: Snapshots are not tied to a zone or region; you can restore disks from a snapshot in any zone or region.
-  - Incremental: Only changed blocks are saved
+  - **Incremental**: After the first full snapshot, only changed blocks are saved, reducing storage costs.
-  - **Global resource**: Can be used across regions/zones to create new disks anywhere
+  - **Storage**: Snapshots are stored in Cloud Storage (managed by Google, not directly visible).
-  - Encrypted by default
+  - **Encryption**: Encrypted by default; can use customer-managed encryption keys (CMEK).
-  - Used for disk type conversion and VM migration
+  - **Use Cases**:
+    - Backup and disaster recovery
+    - Migrating VMs/disks across zones or regions
+    - Converting disk types (e.g., from HDD to SSD)
+  - **Automation**: Snapshot schedules can automate regular backups.
+  - **Limitations**:
-  - Not available for local SSDs
+    - Not available for local SSDs (only persistent disks)
+    - Snapshots are crash-consistent, not application-consistent by default
-  - Automatically compressed
+  - **Best Practices**:
+    - Use snapshot schedules for regular backups
+    - Clean up old snapshots to control costs
+    - Use labels to organize and manage snapshots

 ## Instance Groups
 - **Definition**: Collections of VM instances that can be managed as a single entity